Matthew Mann: Coaching assignments

 In 1907, he was one of the country's first High School Swim coaches in Buffalo, New York.
 In 1910, he coached at Syracuse University, and while coaching there he is credited by many with first introducing or at least popularizing the crawl stroke for competitive swimming.
 He also coached briefly at America's first Municipal pool in Brookline, Massachusetts.
-At one point, as an itinerant coach, he coached at New York Athletic Club, Yale, Brooklyn's Poly Prep and Navy all in one season.
+At one point, as an itinerant coach, he coached at the New York Athletic Club, Yale, Brooklyn's Poly Prep, and Navy all in one season.

-He coached at Yale University, from 1915 to 1917, just before Bob Kiphuth became Head Coach.
+He coached at Yale University from 1915 to 1917, just before Bob Kiphuth became Head Coach.
 Prior to 1921, he also coached at Harvard University.
-From 1921 to 1925, he was head coach at the Detroit Athletic Club's swim team.
-While at the Detroit Athletic Club, he coached 1920 Olympic Gold and Silver medalist Margaret Woodbridge.
+From 1921 to 1925, he was head coach of the Detroit Athletic Club's swim team.
+While at the Detroit Athletic Club, he coached the 1920 Olympic Gold and Silver medalist Margaret Woodbridge.
 He was one of the only coaches to have coached at both Harvard and Yale.

 Michigan and Oklahoma

-He coached 13 National Collegiate Athletic Association champion swimming teams at the University of Michigan between 1924 and 1954, who also won 16 Western Conference titles.
+He coached 13 National Collegiate Athletic Association champion swimming teams at the University of Michigan between 1924 and 1954, which also won 16 Western Conference titles.
 During his tenure as Michigan coach, he turned out more Olympic swimmers than any other American college or university.
 After he was forced to retire at the University of Michigan because of mandatory retirement age rules, at the age of 70 he coached at the University of Oklahoma from around 1954–1962, leading them to eight Big Eight conference titles.

 His outstanding male swimmers included 1936 Olympic gold medalist and diver Richard Degener, 1932 freestyle Olympic medalist Jim Cristy, 1936 Olympian and Coach Taylor Drysdale, NCAA Backstroke champion and world record holder Harry Holiday, 1952 Olympians Burwell Jones and backstroke gold medalist John Davies, 1953-55 NCAA freestyle champion Jack Wardrop and brother 1952 backstroke Olympian Bert Wardrop.
 Matt also coached his own son Matt Mann III who became a high school coach.